masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 e) then **x()** function

-f) so, code executed sequentially in only one call stack and a single memory heap and only one execution at a time
+f) so, code executed sequentially one by one in only one call stack and a single memory heap and only one execution at a time

 g) when execution completed, releasing the call stack from this task to empty

 ##### Blocking:
 Though Javascript code work sequentially and in the single-threaded stack frame, execution occur one instruction at a time, there may be very chance for the following line of instruction to wait untill it's previous execution completed.
-It is called blocking.
+It is called **blocking**.
 Blocking is the nature of synchronous programming.
 Let's consider the following example.
 ```javascript
       // Example
       const x = () => {